brihottoro-code/bmbusa/GOOGLE_SHEETS_SETUP.md

 5. Click **Advanced** > **Go to [Project Name] (unsafe)**
 6. Click **Allow** to grant permissions:
    - Access to Google Sheets (to write data)
+   - Access to Google Drive (to save uploaded photos)
    - Access to Gmail (to send email notifications)

+**Note:** The script will automatically create a folder named "Membership Photos" in your Google Drive if it doesn't exist.
+All uploaded photos will be saved to this folder.

 ### 6. Configure the Website